 Starting The Plants Off

-The first thing you need to do is to remove your Jiffy 7C Pellets from the string and drop them into lukewarm water for a couple of minutes.
+The first thing you need to do is rehydrate your compost pellets.
+To do this, just drop them into a bowl of lukewarm water for 5 minutes, and they’ll spring to life.

 Once you've done this give them a gentle squeeze to remove any excess water and to aerate them a little.
 You should have a good surface area of compost at the top of the pellet, but if the white membrane is still covering a bit you can tease this back a little.